 Andrew’s getting really creative in lockdown, he’s done lots of arts and crafts and even made a TV, radio, washing machine and is currently making a guitar!
 He also loves singing and dancing with the staff.

 Although Andrew moved in quickly and under strange circumstances, he now proudly calls Cornerways his home.
 He even reassures fellow residents by saying “I am coming back!” when he goes out for his long walks.
 He talks to the other residents at Cornerways like he’s known them for years.

 Andrew’s parents are extremely happy with how Andrew has settled into his new home.
 They shared, “His whole world was turned upside down.
 He was in a new home with new residents and staff, a huge challenge for somebody who relies on routine and structure in his life.
 Thanks to the staff, Andy has coped better than we ever hoped, despite having the virus and being isolated.
 We worried and were anxious about how he was managing in such difficult circumstances but this week when we finally were able to see him after a four-month lockdown, Andrew was his usual bright happy self, lost a bit of weight, and looked very well.
 We cannot thank the whole team enough for caring for Andy during such a difficult period for us as a family.”

 Would you like to learn more about how we can support you, your loved one or your client to achieve a goal and live a fulfilled and meaningful life?
-Speak to our friendly enquiry line team by calling them on 0800 0353 776 or emailing firstname.lastname@example.org.
+Complete our quick form and our friendly team will be in touch.